apsislabs/slayer/README.md

 Slayer is intended to operate as a minimal service layer for your ruby application.
 To achieve this, Slayer provides base classes for business logic.

+**Slayer is still under development, and not yet ready for production use.
+We are targetting a stable API with the 0.4.0 launch, so expect breaking changes until then.**

 ## Application Structure

 Slayer provides 3 base classes for organizing your business logic: `Forms`, `Commands`, and `Services`.
 Each of these has a distinct role in your application's structure.